kospiotr/spring-core-workshops/index.md

 * The front page is often accessed.
 Create an aspect, which will cache list of loans for a user, without hitting a repository.

 # Spring Data JPA
-* Change our loan application so that it works on the database
+* Change our creditRequest application so that it works on the database

 # Spring Boot